net-lisias-kspu/B9PartSwitch/ModuleB9PartSwitch.md

 * **`baseVolume`** - The volume of tanks in this module, in KSP volume units (i.e. units of `LiquidFuel`).
 Subtypes may modify this volume
 * **`switcherDescription`** - A description of the switcher which is used in the part's right click menu in the editor.
 Default: "Subtype".
 Other examples: "Tank", "Top Nodes".
 Should generally be kept short and descriptive as a single control contains this, the subtype title, and the controls to switch subtypes.
 * **`switcherDescriptionPlural`** - Describes the switcher/subtypes in the part catalog.
 Default: "Subtypes", which would become a description of "3 Subtypes" (or whatever number).
-* **`primaryColor`** - Color to use on the left side of the switching UI button.
-If not specified, it will use the tank type's primary color.
-If that isn't specified (or determined based on resources), it will be white.
-* **`secondaryColor`** - Color to use on the right side of the switching UI button.
-If not specified, it will use the tank type's secondary color.
-If that isn't specified (or determined based on resources), it will use the subtype's primary color (including tank/resource color).
-If that isn't specified, it will be gray.
 * **`affectDragCubes`** - Whether the part's drag cubes should be re-calculated when switching the subtype.
 Defaults to `true`, however, drag cubes will never be re-calculated if no transforms/models are switched on subtypes.
 Should be set to `false` if transforms/models are switched but they do not differ significantly in shape.
 * **`affectFARVoxels`** - If FerramAerospaceResearch is installed, this affects whether vessel re-voxelization should be triggered when switching the subtype.
 Defaults to `true`, however, re-voxelization will never be triggered if no transforms/models are switched on subtypes.
 Should be set to `false` if transforms/models are switched but they do not differ significantly in shape.
 * **`parentID`** - `moduleID` of another `ModuleB9PartSwitch` - subtypes of this module can add volume to the "parent" module via `volumeAddedToParent`